esmshub/player-scraper/README.md

      *_If there are any errors during the scrape those will be listed at the bottom, the scraper will still generate a final report with the information it was able to scrape._

-     At this point the scraper is done so you can go aheaed and press the Enter/Return key to close the window.
+     At this point the scraper is done so you can go ahead and press the Enter/Return key to close the window.
 A CSV formatted report containing all player information should now be available in the output directory you specified (or the default location) e.g.

     <img src=".github/img/after_scrape.png" width="350px">